Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: Strongly coupled fermions and anomaly of the gap equation

 For large energies (large running cut-off) the last term of ({\ref{Parts}}) goes to zero so, we may always regulate the theory of higher dimension in higher energy in order to eliminate the $\frac{1}{\Lambda_d}$ part.
 On the other hand the other terms are infrared free, so we have to regularize the theory.
 As the dimension decreases the running cut-off (energy) increases and the theory is at its weak coupling.
 On the other hand as the dimension increases the running cut-off decreases and the fermions are more stronger coupled according to asymptotic freedom.
+Similar renormalisation methods have been used in \cite{Evans, Grozdanov} with a hard momentum cut-off with $p^2<\Lambda^2$, where the only degrees of freedom are those with momentum less than the cut-off.
+These methods have application in determining the correspondence between the Wilsonian cut-off scale on the boundary and its holographically dual bulk theory.
 The critical gap equation $({\cal M}_d=0)$ in odd dimensions that determines the condensate mass is (I assume that we are at $T=0$ where we substitute the bare coupling with its renormalized version):

 for $d=3,7,11,...$

 and

 for $d=5,9,13,...$.